 - Start by taking other courses you’re interested in: Not only is this important competitor and opportunity analysis, but it also gives you an idea of how a course could or should look and feel.
 What’s the pacing like?
 Is it via email, video, in-person chats?
 Once you understand how you want your course to look, it’s time to decide what it should include.
 Those same courses are a great starting place.
 How can you make your course better or more interesting?
 Do you have experience others don’t?

 - Find your niche partners, collaborators, and champions: As you’re creating your course, look for notable people who are also creating content in the space.
-Look att how their businesses operate and incorporate that into your own plan.
+Look at how their businesses operate and incorporate that into your own plan.
 You can also reach out to any influencers and make them affiliates for your own course.
-This way, they’ll be incentivized to share your content with their own audiences (which can be a major way to generate your first sales—it helps if you're using one of the best CRMs for small business—and start building your own community!)
+This way, they’ll be incentivized to share your content with their own audiences (which can be a major way to generate your first sales—it helps if you’re using one of the best CRMs for small business—and start building your own community!)

 - Build your audience on a course community: If you’re just getting started building an audience for yourself and want to leverage communities already actively looking for content you can choose to host and sell your online course on a site like Skillshare or Udemy.
 These are easy, cost-effective ways to build an audience and test your niche to see if there’s demand for it.

 - Market your course: The beauty of using a course to make money online is that you can continue to sell it for as long as you’d like.
 Look for niche communities on Facebook, LinkedIn, or Reddit that might benefit from your content.
-Guest post on relevant blogs and sites.
+Guest blogging on relevant sites.
 Look for anywhere you might be able to get in front of the right people.
 With just a few hours a month you can continue to generate sales.

 8. Launch a YouTube Channel to Entertain and Educate